 Obviously, mission #1 is to see the falls themselves!
 The view is better from the Zimbabwe side, but it is definitely worth seeing from both countries.
 If you are staying in Zambia, it is easy to arrange a guided day trip to see the falls from the Zimbabwe side, and costs about $70 (excluding visas).
-If you are staying on the Zimbabwe side, you can walk to the falls, or take a taxi.
-If you stay on the Zambia side, hotels offer shuttles to the falls several times per day; otherwise, taxis are available.
+Staying on the Zimbabwe side, you can walk to the falls, or take a taxi.
+If you stay on the Zambia side, hotels offer shuttles to visit the Victoria falls several times per day; otherwise, taxis are available.

 Seeing Victoria Falls by helicopter is the only way you can get a sense of the scale of this natural wonder.
 A bit pricey, but worthwhile.